top of page

 I used some extra fuel line to bend a supply line as well but it wasn't quite long enough to go where I wanted it to.
 I will end up routing the final line in a different way anyways - along the firewall instead of following the brake lines

 Still a long way to go but getting closer to attempting a first start.
-I have also heard from the person working on my gauge cluster that it looks like it is possible to adjust the tach for the V8 signal (so it reads correct RPM).
+I have also heard from the person working on my gauge cluster that it looks like it is possible to adjust the tach for the V8 signal so it reads correct RPM.
 My tuner also seems optimistic about things - the DME has been able to be set to "manual transmission" setting and is reading the VIN number of my car.
-It also looks like it should be able to be aligned to my stock EWS module, so it will all be integrated like OE, at least it is looking like it should be possible (knock on wood!)
+It also looks like it should be able to be aligned to my stock EWS module, so it will all be integrated like OE, at least it is currently looking like it should be possible (knock on wood!)

 Next I wanted to play with my new toys so I finalized the routing of this harness and started running some wires, replaced as many spliced wires as I could and wrapped it all neatly in loom tape, being very mindful of where each plug needs to terminate